Using Data to Inform and Institute Change

 Data Matters

-Using data to respond and advocate for our community’s needs has been a central part of BHMI’s work.
+Using data to respond and advocate for our community’s needs has been a central part of BHI’s work.
 Having and using the tools to dig deeper on what our lived experience looks like will only help to drive changes in the policies that affect us and our quality of life.

 Applied Survey Research (ASR) was brought on to create the data snapshot, “Making the Invisible, Visible” released in December of 2020.
 ASR then worked to gather primary data and additional secondary data, completed the analysis, and compiled the spotlight report, released January 17th, 2022.